Hapaxia/Plinth/README.md

 # Plinth
 by Hapax

-A library of helpful classes/functions.
+A foundation library of many helpful classes/functions.

 Requires C++11.